SixGod191001/azure-adf-framework/README.md

 # ADF Universal Framework

 ## Overview
   The ADF Universal Framework is an open-source project designed to provide a comprehensive and flexible solution for building scalable and efficient data integration workflows using Azure Data Factory (ADF).
 Whether you are dealing with data ingestion, transformation, or loading, this framework aims to streamline your ETL processes and empower data engineers and developers with a set of powerful capabilities.
+  This project primarily encompasses the following aspects:
+  1. ADF Universal Orchestrator Framework [Details](#5)
+  2. ADF Universal Task Framework [Details](#6)
+  3. CI/CD Solution For ADF Universal Framework [Details](#7)
+  4. DataOps For The Modern Data Warehouse [Details](#8)

 ## Getting Started
   To get started with the ADF Universal Framework, please refer to the [documentation](docs%2FGetting%20Started.md) for detailed instructions, examples, and best practices.